php/policies/feature-proposals.rst

 ===================

 The discussion is not required to go to a vote at any particular point.
-The author(s) MAY continue the discussion as long as they wish.
-The author(s) SHOULD be mindful of holiday periods or periods of significant activity on the mailing list to allow everyone to catch up with the discussion.
+The authors MAY continue the discussion as long as they wish.
+The authors SHOULD be mindful of holiday periods or periods of significant activity on the mailing list to allow everyone to catch up with the discussion.